 Internal communication provides teams with an opportunity to enhance the quality of work and cultivate deeper ideas.
 It helps foster a healthy culture and environment that leads to retention and better success for brands.
 Internal communication focuses on providing depth for your organization rather than trying to engage an outside person.

 What is External Communication?

-External communication on the other hand does just that.
-It focuses on connecting people outside of your work space.
+External communication, on the other hand, does just that.
+It focuses on connecting people outside of your workspace.
 Both types of communication are essential for a successful business, but a majority of organizations put greater emphasis on external communication.
 External communication relays your marketing objectives and unique value propositions to someone outside of your organization in order to display your brand purpose and identity with your target audience.

 A few components of effective external communication solutions include:

 - Marketing & Advertising: How does your organization engage with your target audience?
 While there isn’t one all-inclusive or perfect method for relaying an effective message, there are industry trends that companies use to boost outreach effectiveness.
-Advertising is a multi-faceted tool that allows companies to engage with a large amount of consumers in a personalized way.
+Advertising is a multi-faceted tool that allows companies to engage with a large number of consumers in a personalized way.
 You can shift the way that you market based on your audience.

 - Key Outreach & Brand Information: External communication strategies aren’t solely just for consumers alone.
 Running a company goes a lot deeper than just selling to consumers.
 It includes reaching out to suppliers, investors, shareholders, and stakeholders.
 There are many moving pieces that help organizations thrive in external communication.